-- Composition of the Board Committees Independent directors chair eight (8) of nine (9) board committees, namely Risk Management, Board Audit, Corporate Governance, Related Party Transactions, IT Steering, Nominations, Compensation, and Trust.
-This provides independent, objective, and balanced judgment on significant corporate matters and ensures that key issues and strategies are objectively reviewed, constructively challenged, thoroughly discussed and rigorously examined. - 3.
-Audited financial statements for calendar year 2021 were disclosed to the public on February 28, 2022, 59 days from year end, following the best practice recommendation of the ASEAN Corporate Governance Scorecard of within 60 days from year-end, for the past eight (8) years. - 4.
-Executive Sessions of Independent/Non-Executive Directors Regular meetings are held by Independent and Non-Executive Directors (INED) with the heads of the control functions (i.e. Chief Risk Officer, Chief Compliance Officer, and Chief Internal Auditor) as well as the external auditor, without the presence of management or any bank executive, to discuss various matters or issues outside the Board Audit Committee and Risk Management Committee meetings.
-The INED also meet with the heads of business and operating units to understand further and engage in deeper discussions with the Bank management.
-The meetings are chaired by the Lead Independent Director.
+- Composition of the Board Committees Independent directors chair eight (8) of nine (9) board committees, namely Risk Management, Audit, Corporate Governance, Related Party Transactions, IT Steering, Nominations, Compensation, and Trust.
+This provides independent and objective judgment on significant corporate matters and ensures that key issues and strategies are objectively reviewed, constructively challenged, thoroughly discussed and rigorously examined. - Audited financial statements for calendar year 2021 were disclosed to the public on February 28, 2022, 59 days from year end, following the best practice recommendation of the ASEAN Corporate Governance Scorecard of within 60 days from year-end, for the past eight (8) years;

+- 4. Executive Sessions of Independent/Non-Executive Directors A regular meeting is held by Independent and Non-Executive Directors (INED) with the heads of the control functions (i.e. Chief Risk Officer, Chief Compliance Officer, and Chief Internal Auditor) as well as the external auditor, without the presence of management or any bank executive, to discuss various matters or issues outside the Audit Committee and Risk Management Committee meetings.
+The meeting is chaired by the Lead Independent Director.
 In 2022, the INED conducted three (3) sessions and the results of these sessions were discussed with the Bank's Executive Directors in three (3) separate sessions. - 5.
 Annual Board performance self-assessment A yearly self-assessment is conducted focusing on the performance of the Board, directors, Committees and senior management, through the Corporate Governance Committee, using an approved set of questionnaires.
 The yearly self-assessment is facilitated by an independent party.
 To the Committee, engaging an independent party / external facilitator every year, rather than every three years as recommended by the Securities and Exchange Commission, provides more governance inputs to the Board and allows comparability and continuity of aspects examined.
 The performance evaluation process begins with sending out customized Board Evaluation Questionnaires to each director and advisor.
 They are required to complete the questionnaire and explain the rationale of their response.
 The results are tabulated and assessed by the external facilitator and discussed with the directors/advisors, when necessary.
 In 2022, the Corporate Governance Committee endorsed to the Board the continuous engagement of the services of an external facilitator for its yearly self-assessment.